rschristopher/rschristopher.github.io/src/custody/protocols/index.md

  (because it's yours and you should) then it is  *highly recommended* to adopt a *protocol* for managing your Bitcoin.

-That is, step-by-step instructions that you print;
+A protocol is step-by-step instructions that you keep on hand;
  instructions that can be followed by you and your loved ones.
 This can be as simple as using a [coldcard](https://coldcard.com/)